 That means that you’d have a legal ceremony at the City Hall, and a celebratory ceremony on the beach or anywhere you’d see yourselves exchanging vows: two different ceremonies.

-If you will be having a Tahiti legal wedding, there will be additional costs at home for ordering documents, getting them stamped, translated and expedited to French Polynesia.
+If you will be having a Tahiti legal wedding, there will be additional costs at home for ordering documents, getting them stamped, translated into French and shipped to French Polynesia.
 From past experience this can range between 600-1000 US$ (see costs’ details here) and all documents must be received no later than 45 days prior to the planned wedding ceremony in Tahiti.

 I am experienced with assisting my couples from around the world in the process and will guide you step-by-step to make it as easy on your end as possible, and can also organize your witnesses at the City Hall as well as the translator for the ceremony.

-Can We Do Our Tahiti Ceremonies On Different Days?
+Can We Do Our Tahitian Legal Wedding And Celebratory Ceremony On Different Days?

 Sometimes, your travel itinerary will make it easier on your end to have the two ceremonies on different days, or on different places.